infobsmi/b33s/docs/bucket/lifecycle/README.md

 ## 4. Enable ILM transition feature

-In Erasure mode, MinIO supports tiering to public cloud providers such as GCS, AWS and Azure as well as to other MinIO clusters via the ILM transition feature.
+In Erasure mode, B33S supports tiering to public cloud providers such as GCS, AWS and Azure as well as to other B33S clusters via the ILM transition feature.
 This will allow transitioning of older objects to a different cluster or the public cloud by setting up transition rules in the bucket lifecycle configuration.
 This feature enables applications to optimize storage costs by moving less frequently accessed data to a cheaper storage without compromising accessibility of data.

-To transition objects in a bucket to a destination bucket on a different cluster, applications need to specify a transition tier defined on MinIO instead of storage class while setting up the ILM lifecycle rule.
+To transition objects in a bucket to a destination bucket on a different cluster, applications need to specify a transition tier defined on B33S instead of storage class while setting up the ILM lifecycle rule.

 > To create a transition tier for transitioning objects to a prefix `testprefix` in `azurebucket` on Azure blob using `mc`: